Cenovus' Consolidation Offers Counter-Cyclical Upside

 - Commodity markets are efficient, favoring "null" (i.e., "risk-neutral") commodity price forecasts.
 A detailed discussion justifying this decision is included on my website under Drilling For Value, Appendix B: Commodity Price Forecasts.

-- Empirically derived industry-level weighted average costs of capital (OTC:WACC) prescribe lower discount rates than those commonly prescribed (e.g., "PV-10").
+- Empirically derived industry-level weighted average costs of capital (WACC) prescribe lower discount rates than those commonly prescribed (e.g., "PV-10").
 The selection of a given discount rate should reflect beliefs about the expected long-term annual growth rate of risk-agnostic capital allocation within an appropriate peer group.
 Justification for this decision is included in Drilling For Value, Appendix C: Discounting.

 - Natural resource assets are analogous to financial options, reflecting their abilities to be worthless (i.e., "out-of-the-money") under the base economic scenario yet still command significant market values (e.g., in cases where technology improves, geology is underappreciated, and/or commodity prices recover).
 This framework holistically discounts the value of both developed and undeveloped reservoirs whereby periodic cash flows reflect best estimates of full-cycle economics (i.e., "all the costs") under a single source of uncertainty: future commodity prices.
 Technical gouge on pricing risky cash flows under a risk-neutral framework is discussed in Drilling for Value, Epilogue: Putting My Money Where My Math Is.